o Acquaintance with advanced time series models and techniques.

 • Non-stationarity in financial time series: unit roots and non-stationarity, detecting unit roots using rules-of-thumb and formal statistical tests (DF, ADF, PP), application in the study and predictability of some key financial market indicators, co-integration and error correction models.

-• Volatility models: heteroskedasticity and short-term changes in volatility levels, volatility clustering, autoregressive conditional heteroskedasticity (ARCH) and generalised autoregressive conditional heteroskedasticity (GARCH), the family of GARCH models, extensions of the basic GARCH framework.
+• Risk measuring models: types of financial risks, short-term changes in volatility levels, volatility clustering, autoregressive conditional heteroskedasticity (ARCH) and generalised autoregressive conditional heteroskedasticity (GARCH), the family of GARCH models, extensions of the basic GARCH framework - asymmetric volatility effects, application in the analysis of investment risk - estimating the Value-at-Risk of an asset.

 Additional bibliography for study